Sindri-Labs/sindri-resources/halo2/axiom-v0.3.0/README.md

     "circuit_path": "circuit::myCircuit"
 }
 ```
 The file `config.json` specifies any environment variables that are necessary to define your circuit configuration.
-For example, in the `float_radius` example we have
+For example, in the `float_radius` circuit we have
 ```
 {
     "LOOKUP_BITS": "12"
 }
 ```
-In our prover binary, we call `std::env::set_var(LOOKUP_BITS, "12");`
+In our prover binary, we would call `std::env::set_var(LOOKUP_BITS, "12");` as a precursor to anything else.
+This implicitly passes through the `create_circuit` function anytime a concrete circuit is configured, and in the case of the `float_radius` example, specifies the size of the lookup table.

 If you do not require any environment variables to be set you can either exclude the file entirely or include an empty JSON structure: `{}`.